basp/linie/src/Genie/README.md

 ## context
 Using C# it is not possible to straight port template types as you might see them in C++ code.
 This is good since it avoids a lot of problems but also bad in that porting is not straightforward.

 The main area were this problem manifests is when you want to have generic math operators and operations.
 In C++ you can use templates for this since the macro system is not checked.
-In C# we don't have an equivalent and when you try to overload operators for a generic type `T` the compiler will (usually) complain.
+In C# we don't have an equivalent and when you try to overload operators for a generic type `T` the compiler will complain.

 For example, this `+` operator definition will not compile, no matter what kind of `where` constraints you put on it.
 ```